• Joey and Ember

 Photo Credit: Ann Rosen

 The story flowed from my imagination as if it were always there, waiting to be written.
-My personal experiences growing up and my life-long work as an artist, helped me to communicate this important message.
+My personal experiences growing up, and my life-long work as an artist, were the tools that I used to communicate this important theme.
 My deepest wish is that it resonates with all who read it.

 Featured Illustrations